rittwage/nibtools/readme.txt

    -E[n] : Ending Track (default 41)

-   -P    : Force to use parallel instead of SRQ on 1571 drive
+   -P    : Force 1571 to use parallel instead of SRQ

    -T    : Track skew in microseconds - Some protections depend on data being perfectly aligned from
            track to track.
 Some depend on them being skewed a specific amount from each other.
 You